openebs/website/docs/versioned_docs/version-2.11.0/user-guides/cstor-csi.md

 ---
 id: cstor-csi
 title: cStor User Guide
-sidebar_label: cStor
 ---

 This user guide will help you to configure cStor storage and use cStor Volumes for running your stateful workloads.

 :::note
-  If you are an existing user of cStor and have [setup cStor storage using StoragePoolClaim(SPC)](docs/next/ugcstor.html), we strongly recommend you to migrate to using CStorPoolCluster(CSPC).
+  If you are an existing user of cStor and have [setup cStor storage using StoragePoolClaim(SPC)](/concepts/cstor), we strongly recommend you to migrate to using CStorPoolCluster(CSPC).
 CSPC based cStor uses Kubernetes CSI Driver, provides additional flexibility in how devices are used by cStor and has better resiliency against node failures.
 For detailed instructions, refer to the [cStor SPC to CSPC migration guide](https://github.com/openebs/upgrade/blob/master/docs/migration.md).
 :::

 ## Content Overview

 ### Install and Setup

 * [Pre-requisites](#prerequisites)
 * [Creating cStor storage pools](#creating-cstor-storage-pools)
 * [Creating cStor storage classes](#creating-cstor-storage-classes)

 ### Launch Sample Application

 * [Deploying a sample application](#deploying-a-sample-application)

 ### Troubleshooting

 * [Troubleshooting cStor setup](#troubleshooting)

 ### Advanced Topics

 * [Expanding a cStor volume](#expanding-a-cstor-volume)
 * [Snapshot and Clone of a cStor Volume](#snapshot-and-clone-of-a-cstor-volume)
 * [Scaling up cStor pools](#scaling-cstor-pools)